Dubrovnik Travel Guide

 History of Dubrovnik

-To truly appreciate all the best things Dubrovnik has to offer, a little historical context is key.
-The city of Dubrovnik boasts a rich past, dating back to the 7th century.
-Over the centuries it evolved from a small community into a powerful maritime republic, known for its diplomacy and trade.
-Its strategic location on the sea made it a crossroads of cultures, influencing its unique architecture and traditions.
+But first things first.
+A little historical background is essential.
+Dubrovnik has a rich history that dates back to the seventh century.
+Over the centuries it evolved from a small community into a powerful maritime republic.
+It was known for its diplomacy and trade.
+And its strategic location on the sea made it a crossroads of cultures, which influenced its unique architecture and traditions.

 UNESCO World Heritage Site